sashkatap/Web_Parsing/README.md

 > Selenium WebDriver for your current browser should be installed before starting the script!

-1. The goal of the [python script] is [auto login on the site](https://quotes.toscrape.com/login).
+The goal of the [login.py script](https://github.com/sashkatap/scraping/blob/main/Selenium/login.py) is auto login [on the site](https://quotes.toscrape.com/login).

 As a result, browser Chrome starts automatically, logined to the site and gets html code of the page after login.

-2. The goal of the [python script] is to find all quotes on [the endless scroll site](https://quotes.toscrape.com/scroll)
+The goal of the [infinite_scroll.py script](https://github.com/sashkatap/scraping/blob/main/Selenium/infinite_scroll.py) is to find all quotes on [the endless scroll site](https://quotes.toscrape.com/scroll)

-As a result, browser Chrome starts automatically, scrolls down the site to the end, finds all quotes and counts it.
+As a result, browser Chrome starts automatically, scrolls down the site to the end, finds all quotes and counts it (100).